Fractional Angular Momentum and Quasi-Probability Densities for Angular Degrees of Freedom

-and it then follows that $\sum_{p= -\infty}^{\infty} W[p] =1$ as it should.
-The marginal distribution in Eq.(\ref{eq:ourwigner_10}) can then be used to compute various expectation values of the observable $L$ reproducing the explicit results of \Refer{Skagerstam_2023}.
+It then follows that $\sum_{p= -\infty}^{\infty} W[p] =1$ as it should, which is the reason for the overall normalization factor which appears in Eq.(\ref{eq:ourwigner_1}).
+The marginal distribution $W[p]$ in Eq.(\ref{eq:ourwigner_10}) can be used to compute various expectation values of the observable $L$ reproducing the explicit results of \Refer{Skagerstam_2023}.